The Ultimate 10-Day Colombia Itinerary

 Tour a Coffee Farm

-One of the highlights of this 10 day Colombia itinerary is visiting a coffee farm.
+One of the highlights of this 10 day-Colombia itinerary is visiting a coffee farm.
 There are many coffee farms near Salento that you can choose from.
 The coffee farm that we decided to visit and that I highly recommend is Finca El Ocaso, located about 5 km from the main square in Salento.
 Finca El Ocaso traditional coffee tour is about 1.5 hours long and takes you through the process from growing the coffee beans, picking the beans, sorting through the beans, roasting the beans, and brewing the coffee.
-The tour was very interesting and an exciting experience to be able to learn about coffee in Colombia.
+The tour was very interesting and a great opportunity to be able to learn about coffee in Colombia.

 Spend time walking around Salento, checking out different stores and restaurants.
 The main square, Plaza De Bolivar, has some booths where you can purchase souvenirs and at night there are also food stalls.
 Carrera 6 has a lot of shops with unique crafts, hats, and souvenirs.
 At the end of this road you can also climb up to the mirador, where you can see a nice view.

-Spend the day hiking the incredible Cocora Valley and seeing the famous wax palms towering above.
+One of the highlights of this 10-day Colomia itinerary is hiking in Cocora Valley and seeing the famous wax palms towering above.
 Cocora Valley is a short 30 minute jeep ride from Salento.
 This 5 hour hike takes you through a forest of palms, a lush forest, along a river and through a pasture.
 Hike Cocora Valley clockwise so you can get to the forest of palms first and enjoy your time there.
 Throughout the 12 km hike you will see many viewpoints of the valley and surrounding mountains.
 Continue to our Guide to Hiking Cocora Valley for more information.

 Fly from Salento (Pereira / Armenia) to Medellin